vs2961/trie-slingshot/README.md

     * `curl -d '{"data": "arg"}' -H "Content-Type: application/json" -X POST BASE_URL/insert`

-* delete - Deletes a keyword from the trie - Needs Info
+* delete - Deletes a keyword from the trie
-    * The value can be an list of strings or just a string
+    * **Needs Info** - The value can be an list of strings or just a string

     * `curl -d '{"data": ["arg1", "arg2", ...]}' -H "Content-Type: application/json" -X POST BASE_URL/delete`